Music of South Africa: Marabi

 The discovery of gold, diamonds and other minerals in South Africa during the late 1800s and early 1900s lead to a rapid urbanisation where Black people would leave their villages and move to the city/town so that they could work in the mines to earn a living.
 However, due to the Natives Land Act, 1913, black people were not allowed to own property even in the city, leading to slums (at that time, townships did not exist yet as they were created during Apartheid which began in 1948) where they could live.

 Shebeens arose in the black community, because alcohol was sold and consumed secretly as black South Africans were forbidden from selling alcohol or entering licensed premises starting in 1927.
-Women resorted to using their traditional beer brewing skills that they learnt in the rural areas to make and sell traditional beer (locally known as 'Umqombothi') to the new black urban class in these shebeens; hence they became known as "Shebeen Queens".
+Women resorted to using their traditional beer-brewing skills, learnt in rural areas, to produce and sell traditional beer (locally known as 'Umqombothi') to the new black urban class in these shebeens; hence they became known as "Shebeen Queens".

-Eventually, these shebeens would provide a nightlife for people living in the slums including mineworkers as it was the only place where people were allowed to express themselves freely.
+Eventually, these shebeens would provide a nightlife for people living in the slums, including mineworkers, as they were the only places where people were allowed to express themselves freely.
 At that time, jazz was the most popular style of music in the urban areas of South Africa, especially in these shebeens.
-So, jazz got fused with African traditional music, creating a new style of music called "Marabi" a musical style and dance genre.
+Jazz fused with African traditional music, creating a new musical style and dance genre called "Marabi".
 By the end of the 1920s, marabi music had become wildly popular in the shebeens.
 Sophiatown, a vibrant multiracial suburb, was where this genre was pioneered.

 Unfortunately, it had also gained a sordid reputation.
-Drug dealers, criminals, and prostitution were frequently associated with marabi music and marabi dance, already looked down upon by White South Africans, it was further shunned by the educated Black classes of South Africans as well.
+Drug dealers, criminals, and prostitution were frequently associated with marabi music and marabi dance, which were already looked down upon by White South Africans; it was further shunned by the educated Black classes of South Africans as well.

 Despite this, it continued to thrive in the townships around Johannesburg and other major cities.
-By the 1940s and the 1950s, Marabi was at its peak of popularity in South Africa, having created many stars such as Miriam Makeba, Dolly Rathebe, Hugh Masekela and Abdullah Ibrahim that became very influential in the South African music scene.
+By the 1940s and the 1950s, Marabi was at its peak of popularity in South Africa, having created many stars such as Miriam Makeba, Dolly Rathebe, Hugh Masekela, and Abdullah Ibrahim that became very influential in the South African music scene.